ReinhardtJobse/100-Days-Of-Code-Projects/README.md

 # 100-Days-Of-Code-Projects

-With this 100 Days Of Code programme I am getting my feet we in programming and coding.
-In this folder you will find all the projects I had to complete to master Python and programming basics.
+With this 100 Days Of Code programme I am getting my feet wet in programming and coding.

+In this folder you will find all the projects I had to complete to master the basics.

-I look forward to what the journey will bring and making meaningful contributions.
+I look forward to making meaningful contributions with the skills and experience I gain from this programme.

-Please give me feedback or share with your insights that will help me.
+Please give me feedback or share with your insights that you know will be helpful.

-Thank you
+Best wishes

+Reinhardt